Destiny 2: Lightfall: Release

 Lightfall was originally announced alongside Beyond Light and The Witch Queen in June 2020 and it was announced to be the third in this trilogy of expansions to cap off Destiny 2's first saga, with Lightfall originally planned for a late 2022 release—"Lightfall" was also a working title at this time.
 However, in February 2021, it was announced that due to the COVID-19 pandemic, as well as the crowded release window of the fall, The Witch Queen had been delayed to February 2022, thus pushing Lightfall back to early 2023, with another expansion, The Final Shape, announced for early 2024—the latter was added as Bungie felt that they needed one further expansion to wrap up the story of the first saga called the "Light and Darkness" saga.

 Lightfall released on February 28, 2023, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S platforms.
-It is available as paid downloadable content (DLC), and there are various versions of the expansion.
-The standard version includes access to Season 20 of the game.
-The "Lightfall + Annual Pass" bundle includes the expansion plus access to all Year 6 season passes (Season 20, 21, 22, and 23) and the two dungeons to be released in Seasons 21 and 23, respectively.
-All of the content can also be purchased separately.
-The "Lightfall + Annual Pass" bundle also includes access to the Quicksilver Storm Exotic Auto Rifle, its catalyst and an ornament, as well as an exotic sparrow—players who pre-ordered received early access to the weapon; pre-orders opened in Season 18.
-The weapon will become available to all players in Season 21.
-There is also a physical collector's edition which includes the "Lightfall + Annual Pass" bundle as well as a replica Pouka, an airborne fish-like creature native to Neomuna, among other items.
+It is available as paid downloadable content (DLC), and there were various versions of the expansion.
+The standard version included access to the concurrent season of the game (at time of purchase) for the duration of Year 6.
+The "Lightfall + Annual Pass" bundle included the expansion plus access to all Year 6 season passes (Season 20, 21, 22, and 23) and the two dungeons, which released in Seasons 21 and 23, respectively.
+All of the content could also be purchased separately.
+During Season 20, the "Lightfall + Annual Pass" bundle also included timed-exclusive access to the Quicksilver Storm Exotic Auto Rifle, its catalyst and an ornament, as well as an exotic sparrow—players who pre-ordered received early access to the weapon, which began in Season 18.
+The weapon became available to all owners of Lightfall in Season 21.
+There was also a physical collector's edition which included the "Lightfall + Annual Pass" bundle as well as a replica Pouka, an airborne fish-like creature native to Neomuna, among other items.